CronCats/docs/content/docs/use-cases.md

 ## Further Possibilities

-The use cases seem endless for cron, when there is some functionality that needs execution beyond the context of a single transactions maximum execution threshold (which is limited economically by gas).
-We would love to see what you can come up with that utilizes Near Cron!
+The use cases seem endless for CronCat tasks, when there is some functionality that needs execution beyond the context of a single transactions maximum execution threshold (which is limited economically by gas).
+We would love to see what you can come up with that utilizes CronCat!